-As the owner of a business or a leader responsible for a group of people within an organization, it is easy to get caught in the busy-ness that is generally your job.
+As the owner of a business or a leader responsible for a group of people within an organization, it is easy to get caught up the busy-ness that is generally your job.

 Of course, there are always a lot that needs to be done; projects to complete, information needing to be passed along, new ideas to be implemented, you name it.
 At the same time, there never seems to be enough hours in the day to get it all done.